-Please see chapter 14, Known limitations, page 278 for additional remarks.
+See chapter 14, Known Limitations, page 297 for additional remarks.

 2. If you have the Guest Additions installed and they support automatic resizing, the Guest Additions will automatically adjust the screen resolution of the guest operating system.
 For example, if you are running a Windows guest with a resolution of 1024x768 pixels and you then resize the VM window to make it 100 pixels wider, the Guest Additions will change the Windows display resolution to 1124x768.